19 days, 18 nights, approximately 3000 Miles

 Day 19: Departure Day

 Time to say goodbye to your new friends, and we hope to ride with you again soon!

-What’s Included: Harley-Davidson or Indian Motorcycle rental, sales & environmental taxes, EVIP ZERO Theft & Damage Waivers, Fuel & oil, support vehicle (carries all luggage and drinks), all 2/3* hotels with some breakfasts, custom HVT mesh jacket, Welcome dinner, tour guides and 3,000 free miles (please note if you choose to ride additional miles to those included on the tour, eg on your free days, and exceed the 3,000 miles, you will be charged 39 cents/26p per mile).
+Coast to coast USA guided motorcycle tours , what’s included: Harley-Davidson or Indian Motorcycle rental, sales & environmental taxes, EVIP PLUS Theft & Damage Waivers, Fuel & oil, support vehicle (carries all luggage and drinks), all hotels with some breakfasts, custom HVT mesh jacket, Welcome dinner, tour guides and 3,000 free miles (please note if you choose to ride additional miles to those included on the tour, eg on your free days, and exceed the 3,100 miles, you will be charged 39 cents/26p per mile).